 Respond to Feedback

 Lastly, use your social media to respond to feedback.
-Respond to complaints, respond to humor, respond to everything with a positive, enabling attitude.
+Respond to complaints, respond to humor, react to everything with a positive, enabling attitude.
 Your disgruntled consumer may not understand your policy, but other viewers will find your professional response timely and refreshing.
-By being honest with your consumers, you may lose one customer and gain a plethora of others.
+By being honest with your consumers, you may lose one customer and gain many others.

-Employer Branding via social media is an increasingly powerful tool.
-By transparently offering up your brand to the internet microscope, you open yourself up to corporate vulnerability.
-But this vulnerability is applied to your character, and this character is what consumers and employees will respond to with loyalty, respect, and trust.
-So, make for yourself a good online reputation, and the sky is the limit.
+Employer Branding via Social Media is an increasingly powerful tool by transparently offering up your brand to the internet microscope.
+But this vulnerability is applied to your character, which is what consumers and employees will respond to with loyalty, respect, and trust.
+So, make an excellent online reputation for yourself, and the sky is the limit.

 Jen McKenzie is an independent business consultant from New York.
 She writes extensively on business, education, and human resource topics.
 When Jennifer is not at her desk working, you can usually find her hiking or taking a road trip with her two dogs.
 You can reach Jennifer @jenmcknzie.